Pladque/Own-Language-FREEDOM-/README.md

 ```
 3
 ```
 Why?
-Because this code in other languge would loos like this
+Because this code in other languge would looks like this
 ```
 int variable = 9;
 while variable > 4{